alenkis/functional-programming-typescript-book/src/01-Introduction/index.md

 const newValue = increment(value);
 ```

 Unfortunately, Typescript being a superset of Javascript, doesn't natively support immutability so we have to be extra careful not to mutate values.
-Some other languages like [Haskell](https://mmhaskell.com/blog/2017/1/9/immutability-is-awesome) and [Clojure](https://clojure.org/reference/transients#_how_they_work) implement immutable data structures efficiently; Javascript will pay additional memory overhead which is well worth it in majority of situations for application development as it's easier to debug and reason about.
+Some other languages like [Haskell](https://mmhaskell.com/blog/2017/1/9/immutability-is-awesome) and [Clojure](https://clojure.org/reference/transients#_how_they_work) implement immutable data structures efficiently; Javascript will pay additional memory overhead which is well worth it in majority of situations for application development as it makes the programs easier to debug and reason about.